dylburger/freebsd-cloudwatch-mon/README.md

 			metric_name: "DiskUsage"
 			unit: "Percent"

-Here's an example of how you can push memory utilization and disk usage to CloudWatch:
+Here's an example of how you can push memory utilization and disk usage stats to CloudWatch:

 	>>> from CloudWatchMonitor import Metric
 	>>> mm = Metric('memory_utilization')